Searching the Publication Name Field

 Journal Title Changes

-The journal title list is posted on the Scientific business Web site of Thomson Reuters.
-It includes new journal titles added to Web of Science over the past 12 months.
+The journal search page on the Clarivate Analytics website includes new journal titles added to Web of Science Core Collection over the past 12 months.
 The list also includes title changes, title updates, reactivations, and dropped titles.